-Cameras on smartphones have transformed the way we take and share images, and the camera on the latest iPhones is one of the best around.
+Cameras on smartphones have transformed the way we take and share images, and the camera on the iPhone 7 is one of the best around.

 You could reach for compact camera or DSLR – but given the connectivity and ease of use of your iPhone, and the fact that you're more likely to have it with you most of the time, getting better results from your phone is preferable to lugging a camera around.

-The good news is that there are now a host of iPhone lens accessories that you can attach or connect to your device, enabling you to push your photographic skills even further, without losing the ability to easily upload and share your images.
+The good news is that there are now a host of iPhone lens accessories that you can attach or connect to your device, whether you're using an iPhone 7 / iPhone 7 Plus or an older model, enabling you to push your photographic skills even further, without losing the ability to easily upload and share your images.

-From affordable lens adapters that convert the field of view of your iPhone's lens, to more advanced (and expensive) pieces of kit that not only have greatly improved lenses, but even their own built-in sensors to deliver greatly improved image quality, there's an option to suit any budget.
+From affordable lens adaptors that convert the field of view of your iPhone's lens, to more advanced (and expensive) pieces of kit that not only have greatly improved lenses, but even their own built-in sensors to deliver better image quality, there's an option to suit any budget.

 Here's our pick of some of the best options around…

 Note: we've ranked these from cheapest to most expensive according to prices at time of writing.

 Don't let the low price put you off